 Maya Key has been working in the animal welfare field for, yikes, almost two decades.
 (She started when she was five years old 😉 ).She has a degree in Veterinary Technology and a Masters Degree in Nonprofit Management.
 She has worked at several different animal shelters in Colorado and Maryland in a wide array of positions.
 Maya is also the founder and director of Wild at Heart, a nonprofit that provides spay/neuter services to feral cats.
 She can often be found lurking in alleys late at night trying to lure cats into humane traps.
 Maya also spends her free time traveling to reservations to provide much need spay/neuter services.
 She loves working for the Bow Wow Film Festival because it offers such a fun, unique way for shelters and rescue organizations to raise money for their groups!

 Rianna Neal started working with Bow Wow Film Festival in February 2015 as the “Head Howler” aka Social Media Whizz (teehee).
-Born and raised in Colorado (and having gone to school in Wyoming) she is now living in Charleston, South Carolina to experience the beach weather!
-When she is not at work, Rianna and two mutts Maple & Pancake are at the dog park or a dog-friendly restaurant.
+Born and raised in Colorado (and having gone to school in Wyoming) she is now living on the beautiful island of Oahu, HI.
+When she is not at work, Rianna and two mutts Maple & Pancake are at the beach.
 Maple is Rianna’s first dog from a Colorado shelter, followed by foster-fail Pancake a year later.
 These two inspire her work with Bow Wow and in her other work every day.
 Rianna completed her M.S.
 UX design this past year, 2017, from Kent State University!